VanMSM/ERC20_TOKEN/README.md

 KaseiCoin will be a fungible token that is ERC-20 compliant and will be launched in a crowdsale that will allow people who are moving to Mars to convert their earthling money to KaseiCoin.

-## What I am Creating
+## What I Created

-I will create a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.
+I created a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.

-The crowdsale contract that you create will manage the entire crowdsale process, allowing users to send ether to the contract and in return receive KSC, or KaseiCoin tokens.
-Your contract will mint the tokens automatically and distribute them to buyers in one transaction.
+The crowdsale contract I created will manage the entire crowdsale process, allowing users to send ether to the contract and in return receive KSC, or KaseiCoin tokens.
+The contract will mint the tokens automatically and distribute them to buyers in one transaction.

 ## DEMO